R2U2/r2u2/compiler/docs/user/language.md

 Arrays in defined structs can be given either concrete or indeterminate sizes (as in `my_array` or `my_array_2`).
 Array slices can also be defined within specifications (e.g., `my_array_2[2..4]` is equivalent to the slice containing `my_array_2[2]`, `my_array_2[3]`, and `my_array_2[4]`).

+C2PO also supports user-definable C-style enums.
+We can define an enum with members as follows:

+    ENUM
+        RequestState: {Waiting: 0, Granted: 1, Rejected: 2};

+We can also define enums without specifying the value such that the first value is equal to 1, the second value is equal to 2, etc.
+Therefore, the following is equivalent to the enum above:
+    ENUM
+        RequestState: {Waiting, Granted, Rejected};

 ## Inputs